terop/env-logger/README.md

 `clojure -M:test`

 The `:test` alias uses `resources/config.edn_sample`.
-Kaocha randomization is enabled by default (from `tests.edn`).
+Kaocha randomisation is enabled by default (from `tests.edn`).
-To disable randomization for a run, use:
+To disable randomisation for a run, use:

 `clojure -M:test --no-randomize`